ideal-postcodes/postcodes.io/README.md

 - Node (>= v0.10) [(Instructions)](http://nodejs.org/)
 - Postgres with PostGIS extension [(Instructions)](http://postgis.net/install)

+We also have an end-to-end guide to install Postcodes.io on a fresh virtual machine [in the wiki](https://github.com/ideal-postcodes/postcodes.io/wiki/Server-Provisioning-&-Installation).

 ## Install & Download Data & Run

 **Download and install**